arXiv/arxiv-keycloak/README.md

 - nginx: To tie up the web site to the callback endpoint
 - keycloak-setup: Creates "arxiv" realm, "arxiv-user" client and Legacy Auth user federation
 - arxiv-db-setup: Creates and populates arXiv+Tapir tables
+- testsite: Test web site
+- test-mta: SMTP server that is also a REST api.
+Keycloak sends email to this, and you can retrieve and investigate.